Get to Know Your Customers First.

 Will it really?
 I doubt it.

 So many companies hammer potential clients with offers to do just that.
 Recently, I was DM’ed on Twitter by a new follower who, at first glance seemed to have worthwhile content so I followed back.
 Within 10 minutes of following this user, I received a DM with a three paragraph pitch about how his services could improve my cash flow and make my business an overnight success.
+Ditto for the majority of new LinkedIn connection requests.

 Clearly it was a canned, automated marketing push.
 This impersonal marketing tactic counts on one thing to make money: bulk.
 Hitting enough people with a generic message is going to, eventually, yield some paying customers.
 And if that’s your business model, go for it.
 For me though, I’m not going to risk my business on someone that hasn’t done what I consider a crucial step in the “let’s work together” process: taking the time to actually learn about my business, what my unique goals are, nor even what it is that I even do.